-110c/2 What is an unknown forfeit?
+What is an unknown forfeit?
+110c/2

 The team bowls unaware that a forfeit will be declared.
 For example, it was found out immediately after bowling the opposing team used an ineligible player.
 The forfeiture would have to be acted upon within the specified timelines of Rule 119.
-The forfeiting team does not receive any points and the non-forfeiting team is automatically credited with all of the points.
+The forfeiting team does not receive any points and the non-forfeiting team is automatically credited with all of the

-110c/3 If a team does not show up and a postponement was not requested, does the team present get all the points?
+If a team does not show up and a postponement was not requested, does the team 110c/3 present get all the points?